simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 - **PriorityQueue**: Uses priority queue in the Ethernet MAC for lower delay of high priority frames
 - **Preemption**: Uses preemption for high priority frames for even lower delay than the priority queue case, because the ongoing transmission of low priority frames doens't need to finish before sending the high priority frame

-In the ``General`` configuration, the hosts are configured to use the layered/composable ethernet model instead of the default, which must be disabled:
+In the ``General`` configuration, the hosts are configured to use the layered ethernet model instead of the default, which must be disabled:

 .. literalinclude:: ../omnetpp.ini
    :start-at: encap.typename